-The rehabilitation of NSP homes has had an economic benefit to local workers, material suppliers, and small business owners.
 The NSP program created or expanded the jobs of approximately 60 local workers of different construction trades.
 These trades included, but were not limited to: general contractors, HVAC technicians, flooring installers, glazing installers, plumbers, painters, and landscapers.
 NSP rehabilitation processes included weatherizing homes and installing energy efficient appliances to decrease the energy use of NSP units.